lualparedes/lualparedes.github.io/content/blog/how-to-deploy-a-gatsby-blog-on-gh-pages-with-a-custom-domain/index.md

 gh-pages -d <output-bundle-directory>
 ```

-## Buying A Domain And Setting Up DNS Records
+## Buying a Domain and Setting Up DNS Records

 If you are fine with using `<your-gh-user>.github.io` for the website, you can omit this section.
 However, GitHub Pages also allows you to use a custom domain if you decide to do so.